Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "You were born to win, but to be a winner you must plan to win, prepare to win, and expect to win."
+> "People are weird.
+When we find someone with weirdness that is compatible with ours, we team up and call it love."
-> — **Zig Ziglar**
+> — **Dr. Seuss**

 ---